Where there’s a pop culture moment, social media content follows.

 Likely not, but here we are.

-Bringing the right balance to your strategy requires a certain amount of awareness and skill, and there is no one-size-fits-all approach.
+But bringing the right balance to your strategy requires a certain amount of awareness and skill, and there is no one-size-fits-all approach.

-And with the right creative spin, almost any brand can sprinkle pop culture into their social media.
-Here are six different ways to get started:
+With the right creative spin, almost any brand can sprinkle pop culture into their social media.

 Tactic #1: Use Images or Videos to Make a Meme